 Spinal stenosis is a common problem that puts pressure on the spinal nerves, leading to debilitating pain and difficulty moving.
-At Premier Pain Solutions, Javid Baksh, DO, and Christopher Mallard, MD, specialize in interventional treatments that relieve the pain, as well as advanced minimally invasive procedures that decompress the nerves and restore spinal strength and stability.
+At Premier Pain Solutions, Javid Baksh, DO, and Daniel Borman, MD, specialize in interventional treatments that relieve the pain, as well as advanced minimally invasive procedures that decompress the nerves and restore spinal strength and stability.
 To learn more about spinal stenosis, call or book an appointment online today.
-They have six convenient locations in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina.
+They have six convenient locations in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.

 Spinal stenosis develops when the spinal canal narrows.
 The spinal canal is created by the opening in the center of each vertebra.
 The canal’s bony structure doesn’t narrow unless your spinal stenosis is caused by a traumatic injury.